jfolz/simplejpeg/README.rst

   Then run ``pip install simplejpeg`` to install from source.
 - You can also run ``python setup.py bdist_wheel`` etc. as usual.

+Normally the Yasm assembler is built first, but you can define the environment variable ``SKIP_YASM_BUILD`` to skip it.
+You can bring your own Yasm or Nasm assembler, just make sure it's on the PATH so cmake can find it.
+This can speed up compilation and help with cross-compiling, since the assembler will run on the host machine.

 Usage